 Teaching & Learning

-Our close relationships and meaningful, rigorous learning experiences will continue through a combination of in-person and remote teaching and learning in the fall.
+Our close relationships and meaningful, rigorous learning experiences will continue through a combination of in-person and remote teaching and learning.

 What to expect

-You’ll have some classes in person and some online.
-Some courses will be a hybrid of both.
+Each of your courses will be offered in one of three formats: entirely online, hybrid, or in-person.
 You’ll see desks set apart, fewer people in each space, and lots of regular sanitizing of common surfaces.
 Larger classes may rotate subsets of students through the classroom or lab to reduce density.
 Advising, office hours, and other student support will be available online to everyone.
 And everyone will be expected to follow a set of protective practices in class and out.

-We hope all of our students will be on campus this fall and especially our new first-years.
-Entering college this year will certainly be different.
-We want to welcome you with open air hugs and get you started building a community of life-long friends and participating in the engaging learning experiences that make Beloit, well, Beloit.
+We hope all of our students will be able to join us on campus, so that you may continue building a community of life-long friends and participating in the engaging learning experiences that make Beloit, well, Beloit.

-For all of our sophomores, juniors, and seniors, whether you are back on campus or participating at a distance, we cannot wait to see you again.
+Whether you are back on campus or participating from a distance, we cannot wait to see you again.
 All of us are committed to helping you to continue to thrive in your classes and connect with your classmates.
 Always and forever, turtles all the way down.

 Mods: Shorter terms, fewer classes

-We’re kicking off the fall with a new modular approach: instead of taking 4+ classes at the same time, you’ll just focus on two* over a seven-week term.
-With the fall and spring split into two terms, the Mods structure allows you the freedom to focus and dive deeply into fewer subjects.
+We’re continuing the modular approach to classes: instead of taking 4+ classes at the same time, you’ll just focus on two* over a seven-week term.
+The Mods structure allows you the freedom to focus and dive deeply into fewer subjects.

 * Yes, you can take more than two (talk to your advisor).